komal7-alpha/Data-Analysis-Projects/Data_Analysis_2026_Roadmap/README.md

 5. Power BI setup and interface
 6. Building Power BI reports
 7. Mini Power BI project – Sales or HR dashboard

 ---

+**Outcome after Month 1**

+By the end of Month 1, I will be able to:
+- Clean and analyze structured datasets
+- Write SQL queries to extract insights
+- Perform analysis using Python and Pandas
+- Create basic dashboards and visual reports

+---